PhilipOyelegbin/I4G/Registration/images/README.md

-### A folder which contains the images used in the website
+### This folder contains the images used in the website